john29917958/john29917958.github.io/source/_posts/Journey-to-Real-Object-Oriented-Programming.md

 	damageable.TakeDamage(power);
 }
 ```

+# Refactoring Process
+Never does all refactoring then test it.
+You'll put yourself in an unnecessary disaster.
+Just like product development cycle, split the entire refactoring task into small pieces of works.
+For example: Refactors one character then do integration and testing immediately.
+One after another.
+So we can control the debugging complexity by our own.
+{% asset_img refactoring-process.jpg %}

 ## Conclusion
 So the major refactoring purposes are to deal with platform I/O difference, simplifies how character extension is done, and "installs" interfaces to character in need to give them specific abilities.